Cina Lawson: Data Protection, cybersecurity, and the Lomé Declaration

 In February 2019, Lawson created the Togo National Cybersecurity Agency, and in September 2019 launched Cyber Defense Africa, a cybersecurity services company.
 Cyber Defense Africa is a joint venture between Togo and Asseco Group, a leading Polish IT firm, which provides enhanced cybersecurity for citizens' public and private organizations in Togo and the sub-region, and trains African cybersecurity experts.
 She also pushed for the adoption of a law to set up a personal data protection authority (IPDCP) in 2020.
 Under the auspices of the Ministry of Digital Economy and Digital Transformation, Cina Lawson partnered with the United Nations Economic Commission for Africa (UNECA) to organize Africa's first cybersecurity summit in Lomé, which was held in March 2022 to discuss innovative approaches, strategy, and policy towards enhancing cybersecurity on the continent.

-The Lomé Declaration on Cybersecurity and Protection against Cybercrime was signed by the UN and many African countries, which committed themselves to working together to fight cybercrime in Togo and Africa.
+The Lomé Declaration on Cybersecurity and Protection against Cybercrime was signed by the UN and many African countries, which committed themselves to work together to fight cybercrime in Togo and Africa.
 The commitment to cybersecurity followed the 2019 announcement of Cyber Defense Africa, a joint venture between the government of Togo and Asseco Data Systems.

 FinTech, financial inclusion and pay as you go

 In May 2018, with the postal agency, Lawson launched the ECO CCP mobile bank account, designed to boost economic inclusion and financial access.
 One of the critical features of the ECO CCP digital money account is its ease of access; for example, no administrative procedures are required to open an account.
 In November 2017, Lawson also launched the presidential initiative CIZO to provide solar electricity to all citizens.
 CIZO is a pay as you go model.
-Customers are provided with free individual solar kits to power essential home equipment (lights, radio, TV etc.) and pay via digital banking on a per watt basis.
+Customers are provided with free individual solar kits to power essential home equipment (lights, radio, TV etc.) and pay via digital banking on a per-watt basis.